-- 3) The plan will be reevaluated and updated on a periodic basis and as events warrant; and - 4) The plan will be submitted to the Eligible Entity prior to the allocation of funds.
+- 3. The plan will be reevaluated and updated on a periodic basis and as events warrant. - 4.
+The plan will be submitted to the Eligible Entity prior to the allocation of funds.
 If the subgrantee makes any substantive changes to the plan, a new version will be submitted to the Eligible Entity within 30 days.
-The Eligible Entity must provide a subgrantee's plan to NTIA upon NTIA's request.